Backpack is a tool that lets you easily build pages with lists, notes, images, and files.

 When: Tuesday through Saturday (since it’s about the day before, and I want to test that I did this on work days)

-Pass iff Harvest’s record of my billable hours is more up-to-date than it was when I last took these tests, or if it’s fully up-to-date.
+Pass iff I’ve kept my record of billable hours is more up-to-date than it was when I last took these tests, or if it’s fully up-to-date.

 When: weekdays